-We’re keen to hear from Indigenous persons and others who are working on the frontlines of the Biocultural Extinction Rebellion worldwide, including the frontlines of the pandemic and biocultural justice!
+We’re keen to hear from both Indigenous and non-Indigenous persons who are working on the frontlines of the Biocultural Extinction Rebellion worldwide, including the frontlines of the pandemic and biocultural justice!

 Contributions can be written and/or visual media.
 Be aware that Langscape Magazine uses a narrative or journalistic — rather than academic — style.

 Interested in contributing?
 Download the guidelines and fill out the form below now.
 We’ll review your Expression of Interest right away.
 If we invite you to submit your full contribution, the deadline will be July 29, 2020.

 Yes?
 Contribute to the Indigenous Youth Storytellers Circle (IYSC)!
 It’s an ongoing project that gives Indigenous youth from around the world a way to make their voices heard.

 Contribute to the current theme of the “biocultural extinction rebellion” by filling in the Expression of Interest here, or visit the IYSC page to learn how to contribute to any of the ongoing IYSC themes!